RangelNicholas/Portfolio/README.md

 Data Source: EM-DAT, CRED / UCLouvain, 2025, Brussels, Belgium.

 # Slide Deck:
-This slide deck was created using R Markdown and the xaringan presentation framework.
-It explores long-term trends in precipitation and temperature in Naples, Florida, using cleaned climate data and visualized through ggplot2.
+This slide deck was created using R Markdown and the `xaringan` presentation framework.
+It explores long-term trends in precipitation and temperature in Naples, Florida, using cleaned climate data and visualized through `ggplot2`.
 The presentation highlights key patterns and includes regression-based trendlines to support insights into how local weather patterns have evolved over time.

 Data Source: https://climatecenter.fsu.edu/climate-data-access-tools/downloadable-data